Faith is the ONLY way into the New Covenant

 It is either works (on your obedience) or grace through faith (received), it can't be both.
 These are two different covenants, two completely different systems.
 The new covenant is not an improved old covenant, it stands alone.

-We are NOT justified before God from the works WE DO, not matter how good or impressive.
+We are NOT justified before God from the works WE DO, not matter how good or impressive they may be.
 God requires faith, and that faith for salvation is in His Son and His work.
-We do works because we have salvation not to get salvation.
+We do works because we have salvation, not to get salvation.
+Once one understands this they are set free from lawful obedience to be under grace.